 Monochromatic may not always mean black and white.
-Grey and white contrast in the wall panelling, bedside lighting, distressed wood, and the art forms a statement area.
+Grey and white contrast in the wall panelling, bedside lighting, distressed wood, and art forms a statement area.

 Green-grey tones enhance and subtract focus.
 The symmetry generated by two tiny side tables on either side of the bed helps to centre the area.

 Abstract art on a concrete wall serves to focus the room.
 A leather chair and a rug provide a touch of cosiness to the room.
-Textures take centre stage in this understated area, which is brightened by hanging globe pendant lights.
+Textures take centre stage in this understated area, brightened by hanging globe pendant lights.